srid/srid/Ref/Coffee.md

 - Brew kettle with precision thermometer
   - I use Fellow Stagg
 - A good burr grinder
-  - I use Niche Zero home; and Comandante when travelling
+  - ~~I use Niche Zero home; and Comandante when travelling~~
+  - I have the fantastic [J Ultra](https://1zpresso.coffee/j-ultra/) grinder both for home espresso and travel purposes.

 ### Dialling